 In 2019, I was only not pregnant for a total of 4 months.
 Baby number one was not even six-months-old before we discovered that bun number two was in the oven!
 When I say that out loud I still can’t believe it.
 As one might imagine I didn’t have much time for workouts or naps.
 I still got out and walked every day and tried to keep my diet in check.
 Keyword “tried”.
 It is hard when you don’t have a lot of time to prep food, or even eat a proper meal.

 My main advice is to appreciate all the changes, get enough rest, try and eat healthy, try and get a workout in or at least your steps for the day, and most importantly remember to take your prenatal vitamins!
 The stronger you are, the easier it will be to carry your baby to term.

 And when your family and friends inevitably say, “Don’t worry, you are eating for two now!”
 Remind them that you only need 300-500 additional calories each day, you are not eating for two grown adults.
-If you are not enjoying your pregnancy, just know it won’t last forever and none of it is so hard that you forget all about it when you see that beautiful and healthy baby face for the first time!
+A fit pregnancy is totally possible!
+If you are not enjoying your pregnancy, just know it won’t last forever and none of it is so hard that you forget all about it when you see that beautiful and healthy baby’s face for the first time!